As a result of our mission and strong beliefs, we offer the following ministries and programs to empower children of the jungle for God's glory.

 Building on the foundation laid over the last decade, we continue reaching beyond the Antioch campus.
-The basis of our Outreach Program is the belief that the command to Love God with all our Heart, Soul, Mind, and Strength and our Neighbors as ourselves serves as a template for connecting the deep needs of those around us with the healing power of the gospel.
+The basis of our Community Development Program is the belief that the command to Love God with all our Heart, Soul, Mind, and Strength and our Neighbors as ourselves serves as a template for connecting the deep needs of those around us with the healing power of the gospel.
 Our goal is to identify the Relational, Emotional, Physical, Educational, and Spiritual needs of kids, families, and communities and empower them to meet those needs.
 Our emphasis is using community resources to meet community needs as much as possible, but also connecting to outside resources when local resources are unable to meet the need.

 Through strategic partnerships with the Ecuadorian Ministry of Health, ACA, local churches, and Short-Term Teams, we are working to establish an interconnected support system based on Community Health Evangelism (CHE) model.
 This involved Health Care Services, Health Education, Discipleship, Evangelism, and Community development projects initiated and driven by the local community.

 Our vision is to fulfill the Great Commission by raising up a generation of disciple-makers who make disciple-makers.

 Antioch Christian Academy (ACA)

 Access to quality education in the jungle is limited.
 Students in the Misahualli and the surrounding area have only the option of attending their community school, which in some cases has only one teacher for grades 1st - 7th.
 It is common to meet students who are in 6th grade but have a 3rd-grade reading level.
 There is a lack of access to technology, a degrading environment, and a surplus of students per teacher ratio.